bouchard-josiah/dsp_pipeline/README.md

-# RF DSP Pipeline Prototypes (OFDM BPSK, Channelization, Detection)
+# DSP Analysis Pipeline Prototypes (OFDM BPSK, Channelization, Detection)

 This repository contains a focused set of RF digital signal processing prototypes implemented in Python.
-The code is organized as modular, testable building blocks that reflect how wideband RF data processing pipelines can be structured in practice: from waveform generation, through filtering and detection, toward channelized outputs of detected channels and maximum likelihood based synchronization.
+The code is organized as modular and testable building blocks that reflect how wideband RF data processing pipelines can be structured in practice.
+The algorithms in this repo are focused on waveform generation, filtering, energy detection, channelized outputs of detected signals, and maximum likelihood based synchronization.

 ## Motivation